graysentinel/breathandblood/cairn-srd.md

 ## Overview

-**Cairn** was written with the following design philosophies in mind:
+**Breath & Blood** was written with the following design philosophies in mind:

 ### Neutrality
-The Warden's role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.
+The Overseer's role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.

 ### Classless
 A character's role or skills are not limited by a single class.
 Instead, the equipment they carry and their experiences define their specialty.